julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 [1] 8
 ```

-## 2. Prepare
+## ✍🏻 Prepare

-I began cleaning the data with several goals in mind.
+I began preparing the data with several goals in mind.
 I wanted to eliminate duplication and null values.
 I wanted to ensure that the column names, type and format for date are consistent across tables.
 As I cleaned the data, I also made sure the column names were lowercase and in snake case for consistency.

 The tables I am analyzing after renaming: